Reichskommissariat

 The introduction of these territorial administrations served a number of purposes.
 Those established or planned to be established in Western and Northern Europe were in general envisioned as the transitional phases for the incorporation of Germanic countries outside pre-war Germany into an expanded Nazi state.
 Their eastern counterparts served primarily colonialist and imperialist purposes, as sources of Lebensraum for German settlement and the exploitation of natural resources.

 Another contrast was the level of administrative overhaul implemented in these two types.
 As in most other territories conquered by the Germans, local administrators and bureaucrats were pressured to continue their regular day-to-day operations (especially at the middle and lower levels) albeit under German oversight.
-Throughout the war, the Reichskommissariate in Western and Northern Europe retained the existing administrative structure, while in the eastern ones, new structures were introduced.
+Throughout the war, the Reichskommissariats in Western and Northern Europe retained the existing administrative structure, while in the eastern ones, new structures were introduced.
 All of these entities were intended for eventual integration into a Greater Germanic Reich (Großgermanisches Reich) encompassing the general area of Europe stretching from the North Sea to the Ural Mountains, for which Germany was to form the basis.